Gruximillian/sequential-keybinding/README.md

 * `keyup` - fires when the key is released
 * `keypress` - fires continuously while key is held pressed

 From this description we can immediately see that the `keypress` is definitely not suitable for our purpose.
 That leaves us with `keydown` and `keyup`.
-In our case both of these will do well, but in a different situation one of them might be more suitable that the other, so you will need to assess the situation and choose accordingly.
-Only difference we could notice here is that if we use `keyup` it might feel a bit laggy, while `keydown` really feels like the reaction is immediate.
+In our case both of these will do well, but in a different situation one of them might be more suitable than the other, so you will need to assess the situation and choose accordingly.
+Only difference we can notice here is that if we use `keyup` it might feel a bit laggy, while `keydown` really feels like the reaction is immediate.
 I will choose `keydown`, but since the same can be achieved with `keyup`, feel free to use the event you like more.

 Now, let's add the event listener.
 Remove the console log and in its place add this: